Last Updated: january 2026

 Why Accurate Timber Estimation Matters

-- Uneven fence sections that compromise aesthetics and security
+- Uneven fence sections that compromise both the look and the sense of security

-- Gaping boards or overlaps that reduce privacy and structural integrity
+- Gaping boards or overlaps that reduce privacy and weaken the overall structure

-- Insufficient posts for stability, leading to fence collapse
+- Insufficient posts for stability, which can lead to leaning or collapse over time

-- Excess waste leading to higher costs and environmental impact
+- Excess waste leading to higher costs and unnecessary environmental impact

-- Project delays from multiple trips to the lumber yard
+- Project delays from multiple trips to the lumber yard—often mid-project when momentum stalls

-For example, a 120-foot fence using 1x6 boards with 6-inch coverage requires around 240 boards plus posts.
+For a practical example, a 120-foot fence using 1x6 boards with 6-inch coverage requires around 240 boards plus posts.
 Many DIYers miscalculate by ignoring spacing or slope adjustments, which leads to frustration and extra costs.
+Taking time to double-check measurements and jot down a simple sketch before buying anything can save a surprising amount of money and stress.

 Fence Timber Calculator